Wichita drops mask mandate in City Hall, libraries, rec centers and other facilities

 The policy change means masks will no longer be required at libraries, recreation centers and city-operated attractions and museums.

-Masks will still be required at Eisenhower Airport, the downtown transit center and on city buses, because they have to comply with guidelines from the Federal Transit Administration.
+Masks will still be required at Wichita Eisenhower National Airport, the downtown transit center and on city buses, because they have to comply with guidelines from the Federal Transit Administration.

 Municipal courts also have their own guidelines for their section of City Hall, and are expected to issue new rules soon, Layton said.